 6. Programme of activities for June and July

-6.1 Since the Haslemere Hall launch, a stall was manned at Lion Green during the Proms on the Park event at the Haslemere Festival in early May.
+6.1 Since the Haslemere Hall launch, a stall was manned at Lion Green during the Party in the Park event at the Haslemere Festival in early May.
 Further events need to be organised promptly for HV remain on the overall engagement timeline.
 These should include briefing events for new volunteers.

 6.2 The Locality-funded consultant, Stella Scrivener, has offered to hold a workshop for all Steering Group and potential workshop leaders.